 Lead artist Melissa began the process for this mural by taking a walk through the Riverside neighbourhood, through which she was inspired by the various “visual puns” and mentally stimulating signs in the community.
 Some of these visuals cues run parallel to Luk’s own political and civic interests, such as an awareness of local flora and fauna, urban homesteading, gentrification, and heritage preservation.
 Through her artistic process, she was able to incorporate the essence of the Riverside community, without the use of common, obvious, or generic imagery.

 Melissa Luk was born in Richmond, British Columbia.
 In 2008, she moved to Toronto to study art at Ontario College of Art & Design University.
-When she was 16, Melissa asked her mom if she could go out and paint graffiti and she said no. Ever since then she's ...
+When she was 16, Melissa asked her mom if she could go out and paint graffiti and she said no. Ever since then she's been ...

 Emanuel is a professional artist working in a wide range of media.
 She has been artistically trained since she was ten, she won third place in an international painting competition when she was eleven, and has had several international exhibitions.
 She was a contributing artist on the Guinness record-breaking longest painted canvas in 2006.
 Her current work has been featured in the movie “Opening Night”, published in Art Out magazine, and she has been painting heritage murals across Toronto and London (ON).